cartesi/rollups-node/README.md

 ## Authors

-The Cartesi Machine emulator is actively developed by [Cartesi](https://cartesi.io/)'s Machine Reference Unit, with significant contributions from many open-source developers.
+The Cartesi Rollups Node is actively developed by [Cartesi](https://cartesi.io/)'s Node Reference Unit, with significant contributions from many open-source developers.
 For a complete list of authors, see the [AUTHORS](AUTHORS) file.

 ## License